All Episodes

 Dubai, Abu Dhabi.

-I don't see them here.
+I don't see him here.

-Uh this uh, don't see them here.
+No, don't see him here.

-Abu Dhabi and uh what is it?
+Abu Dhabi and what is it?

 Dubai didn't make it.

-We gotta go.
+We got to go.

-I look it, I didn't lead with the Clinton stuff because I wanted to get off to a lighthearted start here, folks, and I was serious about this freedom business.
+Look, I didn't leave with the Clinton stuff because I wanted to get off to a light-hearted start here, folks.

 This is and the Brett Girl and these mandated health care plans.

-Really, I want you to listen and just hear count the number of times you hear them talk about freedom.
+Really, I want you to listen and just hear, count the number of times you hear them talk about freedom.

 You will not.